Anne Keothavong: 2012

 Keothavong played her first event of the 2012 season at the Auckland Open where she was the top-seed in the qualifying tournament.
 She defeated Australian wildcard Emily Fanning in the first round, and followed this with a victory over Varvara Lepchenko.
 In the third round Keothavong lost to Jamie Hampton.

-Keothavong went straight into the main draw at the Australian Open, but had to retire due to illness from her first-round match after losing the first set to Mona Barthel.
+Keothavong went straight into the main draw at the Australian Open, but had to retire due to illness from her first-round match, after losing the first set to Mona Barthel.

 Keothavong was selected for the British Fed Cup team to play in the Europe/Africa Group 1 match at Eilat, Israel on 1–4 February 2012.
 In the group stages she played singles, defeating opponents from Portugal, and Israel in the group stages but losing to the Netherlands.
 The team qualified for a play-off against Austria in which Keothavong beat Patricia Mayr-Achleitner and Great Britain won 2–0 to secure a place in the World Group II play-off to be held in April 2012.

 Keothavong lost in straight sets to Melinda Czink in the first round of the French Open.

 In Wimbledon, Keothavong lost her second-round match against Sara Errani, 1–6, 1–6.

 At the 2012 Summer Olympics, she was knocked out in the first round by Caroline Wozniaki, and she and team-mate Elena Baltacha were also knocked out in the first round of the women's doubles.

 2013

 Keothavong made a disappointing start to 2013, losing in the first round qualifier in the Australian Open to Grace Min.
 Despite this, she was still named in the Fed Cup team alongside Laura Robson, Heather Watson and Johanna Konta to face Portugal, Hungary and Bosnia.

-Keothavong reached her first WTA final with doubles partner Valeria Savinykh, surprisingly reaching the doubles final of the Brasil Tennis Cup.
+Keothavong reached her first WTA Tour final with doubles partner Valeria Savinykh, surprisingly reaching the doubles final of the Brasil Tennis Cup.
 They were, however, beaten by top seeds Anabel Medina Garrigues and Yaroslava Shvedova.
 She played her final match of her career at the Wimbledon Championships, losing in the first round to teenager Garbiñe Muguruza, in straight sets.

-Retirement
+On 24 July 2013, she announced her retirement from professional tour.

-On 24 July 2013, she announced her retirement from professional tennis.
+After retirement

 In December 2016, Keothavong was selected as the new captain for the Great Britain Fed Cup team, replacing Judy Murray.
 She was involved in controversy in 2017 when Ilie Năstase, captain of the Romania Fed Cup team, used obscene language towards her and the British team during a match.
 At the pre-match dinner the day before, Nastase asked for Keothavong's room number.

-In October 2020 she was nominated to the board of the All England Club.
+In October 2020, she was nominated to the board of the All England Club.

 Keothavong was appointed Member of the Order of the British Empire (MBE) in the 2021 New Year Honours for services to tennis.